Understanding Thyroid Profile: Total T3, T4 & TSH

 What causes TSH to increase?

-TSH levels can increase due to hypothyroidism, a pituitary gland tumour, or due to certain medications.
+TSH levels can increase primarily due to hypothyroidism (the most common cause), inflammation of the thyroid (thyroiditis), or due to certain medications [2].

 How often should I get a thyroid profile test?